Dr. John H. Batchelor

 - Campus: 8504743425

-Dr. John H. Batchelor, an Assistant Professor, has conducted a great deal of research on entrepreneurs.
+Dr. John H. Batchelor, an Associate Professor, has conducted a great deal of research on entrepreneurs.

 His research looks at entrepreneurship, leadership, methods and organizational behavior as well as ethics, motivation and opportunity recognition.